zumasys/docs/site/rover/POS/README.md

 ![Receipt History](./RoverPOS-010.png)

-a.
-Clicking on the print option to the right of the transaction information will reprint the receipt for that transaction.
+A. Clicking on the print option to the right of the transaction information will reprint the receipt for that transaction.

-b.
-This will display the Tender/Payment type that was used, the “split” shows there were multiple payment types used.
+B. This will display the Tender/Payment type that was used, the “split” shows there were multiple payment types used.

-c.
-If the transaction is from the current day, you will have the option to void the transaction, you will then be prompted to confirm “Yes”, or “No” if you wish to continue.
+C. If the transaction is from the current day, you will have the option to void the transaction, you will then be prompted to confirm “Yes”, or “No” if you wish to continue.

 ### 4) Payment Methods on File